nohasalama/casting_agency_project/README.md

     "message": "bad request"
 }
 ```
-The API will return three error types when requests fail:
+The API will return many error types when requests fail:
 - 400: Bad Request
 - 404: Resource Not Found
 - 422: Not Processable
+- The last error handler uses AuthError which is set in the `auth.py` file

 ### Endpoints